-The award-winning performing arts program is committed to developing a rich performance program in Early Childhood through grade 12.
+The performing arts program is committed to developing a rich performance program in Early Childhood through grade 12.
 Classes in acting, vocal and instrumental music, musical theater, dance, speaking dynamics, playwriting, theater history, and criticism are available to students throughout the curriculum.
 The performing arts program encourages each child to develop his or her own abilities in classroom opportunities, public performances, and individual lessons in both voice and varied instruments.

 In the Middle School, students begin formal music instruction through our choral and band programs.
 Students are also exposed to acting and dance classes as part of the elective course opportunities available in the Middle School, the highlight of which is participating in the 8th-grade musical.